EvaGraceSmith/Reading-Notes/401/class-17-S3-and-Lambda.md

 #### What are the benefits of employing a CDN?

 A Content Delivery Network (CDN) improves website performance by reducing latency, increasing page load speeds, and enhancing user experience.
-It achieves this by caching content in multiple servers distributed globally, enabling faster delivery of content to users and reducing strain on the origin server.
+It achieves this by caching content in multiple servers distributed globally, enabling faster delivery of content to users and reducing strain on the origin server." - ChatGPT

 Reflection